Transparency

 Because core medical benefits are defined uniformly by law, comparing statutory health insurance providers is not about better or worse medical care.
 Even so, careful provider choice still matters within the public health insurance system.

-Relevant differences emerge where statutory coverage allows flexibility — particularly in additional contribution rates, voluntary supplementary benefits, and provider-specific service structures such as digital access or administrative processes.
+Relevant differences emerge where statutory coverage allows flexibility — particularly in additional contribution rates, voluntary supplementary German health insurance benefits, and provider-specific service structures such as digital access or administrative processes.
 These factors influence monthly costs, your provider’s actual service level, and your everyday interactions with the statutory health insurance system.

 We focus here on general and additional statutory health insurance contributions, as well as the supplementary benefits offered by statutory health insurance companies.